jawngee/ModelKit/README.markdown

 ### Querying
 Querying works exactly the same as described in the section above, except that instead of using NSPredicates to query the context, you are generating web requests to Parse.
 Otherwise, the interface and usage is exactly the same.

 But what if you want to query the context?
-Maybe your user doesn't have an internet connection or you just want to search locally.  **MKServiceModel**, which **MKParseModel** subclasses, has a static class method called **offlineQuery**.
+Maybe your user doesn't have an internet connection or you just want to search locally.  **MKServiceModel**, which **MKParseModel** subclasses, has a static class method called **contextQuery**.
 Using this will query the context instead of the backend service:

 	-(void)someAction:(id)sender
 	{
-		MKitModelQuery *query=[CSMPAuthor offlineQuery];
+		MKitModelQuery *query=[CSMPAuthor contextQuery];

 		// Let's find all authors between the ages of 24 to 35 [query key:@"age" condition:KeyBetween value:@[@(24),@(35)]];